arasharn/Machine-Learning-A-Z-Hands-On-Python-R-In-Data-Science/Part2 - Regression/Section 4 - Simple Linear Regression/README.md

 # Simple Linear regression
 This folder contains all the solutions for a Simple Linear regression example.
-It oncludes:
+It includes:
 * `SLR.ipynb`: Data cleaning on `Jupyter Notebook` with `Python 3`
 * `SLR.rmd`: Data cleaning on `RMarkDown`